FrantzXY/Autism-Brain-Imaging-Data-Exchange-ABIDE-Analysis/README.md

 AGE_AT_SCAN → Age at the time of the scan.
 SEX → Gender (1 = Male, 2 = Female).

-Questions for Analysis: Do brain connectivity patterns differ between individuals with Autism and the Control group?
+Questions for Analysis:

+Do brain connectivity patterns differ between individuals with Autism and the Control group?

+Are there specific brain regions that show different activity between groups?